JupiterOne/graph-azure/docs/jupiterone.md

 with Azure.
 - Enter the **Application (client) Secret** associated with the application ID, used to authenticate with Azure.
-- Select the option **Ingest Active Directory** to ingest Directory information, and should only be anbled in one integration instance per Directory.
+- Select the option **Ingest Active Directory** to ingest Directory information.
+This should only be enabled in one integration instance per Directory.
 4. Click **Create Configuration** once all values are provided.

 <!-- {J1_DOCUMENTATION_MARKER_START} -->